HD 1

 HD 1, also known as HIP 422, is the first star catalogued in the Henry Draper Catalogue.
-It is located in the northern circumpolar constellation Cephus and has an apparent magnitude of 7.42, making it readily visible in binoculars, but not to the naked eye.
+It is located in the northern circumpolar constellation Cepheus and has an apparent magnitude of 7.42, making it readily visible in binoculars, but not to the naked eye.
 The object is located relatively far away at a distance of 1,220 light years but is approaching the Solar System with a spectroscopic radial velocity of -27.3 km/s.